aquang9124/laravel_aq/readme.md

 A blog that I built while I was learning the Laravel framework.
-A fun challenge.
+A fun challenge to try and build something using a framework I was unfamiliar with.
+I might go back and build out some features I didn't get the chance to create.